Body-Based Psychotherapy

 For example, each time we experience the opposite of what is challenging us, a degree of healing occurs.
 For someone struggling with anxiety, that would be experiencing calm; for depression, some inkling at least of joy; for someone constricted by trauma, some degree of release and opening up; and, for someone struggling with a lack of confidence, some felt sense of esteem.
 By building on felt positive experiences session after session, and working them into your life, positive aspects become more established—in therapy jargon: “states become traits”.

 Finally, there is a spiritual component to what I am describing.
-It is taught in most spiritual traditions that to reach toward our potential it is not that we need to add anything, or become something more than who we are, but rather the teaching is to remove the obstacles in the way.
-When the debris is cleared, a more vibrant, loving, confident, and natural dimension of who we are emerges.
+My approach is based in the conviction that we don’t need to add anything or become something more than who we are to reach toward our potential, but rather the goal is to remove the obstacles in the way.
+When negative thoughts, emotions and beliefs are cleared, a more vibrant, loving, confident, and natural dimension of who we are emerges.
 I believe that the purpose of therapy is to become more and more established in this liberated Self.

 Specializations